 The holiday period is notified to employees at least 2 months prior to starting.

-Ask us : the employer may impose a period of time during which the company is closed.
+Check the provisions of your collective agreement regarding absences that can be classed as periods worked.
+Ask us, the employer may impose a period of time during which the company is closed.

 TAKING HOLIDAYS